mingxin0607/kafka-ui/Report1.md

 #### 2.2.2 Build & Run on Ubuntu (Without Docker)

 We used wsl on Windows and built the project withour docker.
 Please noted that Docker still needs to be up for running the tests.
+And please use `sudo` before each command if the current user of wsl is not root user.

 #### Method1: Quick Project Execution (Without Building JAR):